frankalcantara/frankalcantara.github.io/_posts/2024-06-27-programação-dinâmica.md

 Let's delve deeper into the "unique paths" problem.
 Picture a matrix as a grid, where you start at the top-left corner $(0, 0)$ and your goal is to reach the bottom-right corner $(m-1, n-1)$.
 The twist?
 You're only allowed to move down or right.
 The challenge is to figure out how many distinct paths you can take to get from start to finish.

-This problem so intriguing because it blends the elegance of combinatorics (the study of counting) with the power of dynamic programming (a clever problem-solving technique).
+This problem so intriguing because it blends the elegance of combinatorics (the study of counting) with the power of Dynamic Programming (a clever problem-solving technique).
 The solution involves combinations, a fundamental concept in combinatorics.
-Moreover, it's a classic example of how dynamic programming can streamline a seemingly complex problem.
+Moreover, it's a classic example of how Dynamic Programming can streamline a seemingly complex problem.

 The applications of this type of problem extend beyond theoretical interest.
 They can be found in practical scenarios like robot navigation in a grid environment, calculating probabilities in games with grid-like movements, and analyzing maze-like structures.
 Understanding this problem provides valuable insights into a range of fields, from mathematics to robotics and beyond.